mozilla/gecko-dev/docs/code-quality/lint/linters/eslint-plugin-mozilla/environment.rst

 Defines the environment for scripts loaded by ``Services.mm.loadFrameScript``.

-jsm
+sysmjs
 ---

-Defines the environment for jsm files (javascript modules).
+Defines the environment for system module files (.sys.mjs).

 privileged
 ----------